Gordi42/sweepexp/docs/source/usage/index.rst

     sweep = SweepExp(
         func = my_custom_experiment,
         parameters = { "x": [1, 2], "y": [3, 4, 5] },
-        return_values = { "addition": float, "multiplication": float },
     )

 The `parameters` dictionary contains the parameter names as keys and lists of values to test as values.
-The `return_values` dictionary contains the return value names as keys and the types of the return values as values.
 The `func` parameter is the function to run.
 In this case, we want to test the "x" parameter with two values (1 and 2) and the "y" parameter with three values (3, 4, and 5).
 This makes a total of 6 experiments to run.
 Let's now run the experiments and print the results: